 - NEW: Hand Sanitizer/Wipes – 1 bottle Purell, 1 package of baby wipes (or equivalent)

 - NEW: Oral Rehydration Salts (or comparable) in case water resupply is harder

 Show up with the above or there’s a large chance that you’ll end up doing a bit of extra PT.
 In addition make sure to check out your GORUCK Light’s Facebook Event page.
 Cadre can add extra required gear there so make sure you keep an eye on the page so you won’t show up unprepared.

 Highly Recommended Individual Gear

 - Bladder Hose Retention System: Both the ITW Grimloc and ITW Web Dominator are great for securing the hose of your water bladder to the shoulder strap of your ruck.
-The choice between the two is personal preference however we feel the Grimloc is better.
+The choice between the two is personal preference however I feel the Grimloc is better.

 - Windbreaker: There’s a good chance you’ll end up in the water during the event.
 If the temps outside are cold it can be nice to put on a windbreaker afterwards.
 Packable windbreakers are nice because they generally take up less room and weigh less as well.
 GORUCK now sells their own packable wind breaker.

 - Secondary Handle (Reflective Version): Great for overhead presses and other exercises.
 Strap privileges gone?
 Easily carry your ruck with two hands.